link89/selenium-federation/README.md

 sentryDSN: # optional, upload error to sentry

-autoCmdPath: auto-cmd-http  # optional, use with
+autoCmdPath: auto-cmd-http  # optional, use with auto-cmd

 localDrivers:
   - browserName: firefox